 GeneCards Summary for HIST2H2BF Gene

 HIST2H2BF (Histone Cluster 2, H2bf) is a Protein Coding gene.
-Among its related pathways are RNA Polymerase I Promoter Opening and Chromatin organization.
+Among its related pathways are Chromatin organization and Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3.
 GO annotations related to this gene include sequence-specific DNA binding and protein heterodimerization activity.
-An important paralog of this gene is HIST1H2BN.
+An important paralog of this gene is HIST1H2BH.

 UniProtKB/Swiss-Prot for HIST2H2BF Gene

 Core component of nucleosome.
 Nucleosomes wrap and compact DNA into chromatin, limiting DNA accessibility to the cellular machineries which require DNA as a template.
 Histones thereby play a central role in transcription regulation, DNA repair, DNA replication and chromosomal stability.
 DNA accessibility is regulated via a complex set of post-translational modifications of histones, also called histone code, and nucleosome remodeling.